badandbest/sbox-factory/README.md

 # sbox-factory
- A factory building gamemoded for s&box.
+ A factory building gamemode for s&box.